top of page

 Objectives of this class: Students will learn to use basic art techniques and various media to express their creativity.
 They will learn simple art vocabulary and become familiar with famous artists and their art styles.

 Description of the general class format: The first semester will focus on learning art basics and vocabulary while trying out different media and techniques.
 The second semester we will study different artists' lives and their artistic styles.
 Then we’ll create an art project following that artist’s style.
-We will end each semester with an art show to display our beautiful work.
+We will display our beautiful work at the end of the year party.
 No written homework will be assigned, and students will not need a textbook.

 **this course is offered as a 2 year rotation.
 Students can take Art Appreciation both years and not repeat material